 The Bangkok campus situated on Pitsanulok Road (near the Royal Turf Club) shares a campus with the Bangkok Adventist Hospital and houses the Faculty of Nursing.
-Buildings comprise a modern multi-storey classroom, library, laboratory and office building; a multi-storey student residence accommodating over 270; an ancillary classroom building and staff quarters.
+Buildings comprise a modern multi-storey classroom, library, laboratory and office building; a multi-storey, 270 bed student residence; an ancillary classroom building and staff quarters.
 The Bangkok campus offers registered nursing training in Thai medium.